abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ## 📌 Defining Variables in Assembly

-In assembly we have two ways for defining varibles each one has its own instruction that are straight forward and easy to use.
+In assembly we have two ways for defining variables each one has its own instructions that are straight forward and easy to use.

 ### 1️⃣ DB and DW Instructions